 - Happens in early Dilbert before it went to solely office-comedy.

 - In 2009 Mary Worth featured a character named Ted Confey who was dating Dr. Adrian Cory after meeting her online.
 He proceeds to bilk her out of $50,000 using lines a three-year-old would see through.
 Just as he's ready to disappear, he's arrested by a Santa Royale detective who later asks Adrian out - and who turns out to be the son of Adrian's father's old college roommate (whom he seems to have cared about a great deal...).
 The moral of the story?
 Finding partners in new ways bad, going out with someone approved of by Dad good.

 - The movie Must Love Dogs is a romantic comedy about a couple who meet via online dating.
 True to form, the main heroine arranges a date with a suitor who turns out to be her own father.

-- The movie Napoleon Dynamite averts this well.
+- The movie Napoleon Dynamite provides a gleeful subversion.
 Dorky, nebbishy Kip hits the jackpot when the girl he's been chatting with online turns out to be Lafawnduh, a gorgeous African-American woman with a fun personality.
 Amazingly, Lafawnduh thinks she struck gold, too.

 - Exploited by the movie Sneakers.
 To infiltrate a secure facility, the team finds an employee who's been looking for love online and sends the protagonist's ex-girlfriend to go on a date with him so she can steal his ID card and record a voice sample to access the guy's room.
 He gets suspicious, takes her to his office and alerts the villain.
 She tries to talk her way out of it and seems to have succeeded.
 As the villain walks away, she humphs that this is the last computer date she's ever going on.
 At which point he stops, turns round and says, "A computer matched her with him?
 I don't think so..." and knows something's up...